geodatascience/geodatascience_repo/geokeywords/README.md

 	wc.to_file(outputpath)
 ```

 Voila!
-Put all these functions and classes in a python file and add the following lines of code at the end.
+Put all these functions (and the class definition of `FilterObj`) in a python file and add the following lines of code at the end.
 You are ready to roll !

 ```python